The Chapman Report: Plot

-The turnout at the club is lower than expected—82 instead of 150 women–because Dr. Jonas (Henry Daniell) is campaigning against the project.
+The turnout at the club is lower than expected – 82 instead of 150 women–because Dr. Jonas is campaigning against the project.
 He tells Radford that he deplores the fact that all their research and writing is devoted to the physical act.
 “This is separating sex from affection, warmth, tenderness, devotion.”
-Dr. Jonas insists that by not discussing love at all, they allow people to believe—incorrectly—that the data on the physical act are the way to measure love.
+Dr. Jonas insists that by not discussing love at all, they allow people to believe – incorrectly – that the data on the physical act are the way to measure love.
 “People read the digits, make the comparisons, and then label themselves either normal or abnormal.”
-Dr. Jonas is also very concerned that the interviews, with their probing questions, may stir up trouble for some women—with no follow-through to help them.
+Dr. Jonas is also very concerned that the interviews, with their probing questions, may stir up trouble for some women – with no follow-through to help them.
 Radford later tells Chapman that Jonas has some good points.

 The film follows four of the participants:

-Kathleen Barclay (Jane Fonda) is a young widow who thinks she is “frigid” because, not long before her late husband died, her cruel husband told her she was.
+Kathleen Barclay is a young widow who thinks she is frigid because, not long before he died, her husband told her she was.
 She breaks down in tears during the interview (conducted by Radford), drops her purse and flees.
 When Radford returns her wallet, she recognizes his voice.
 She becomes distraught, protesting that she “is not one of his pathological cases.”
 However, she and Radford fall in love, and she comes to terms with her fears.

-Teresa Harnish (Glynis Johns), a vivacious, happily married woman, recognizes her interviewer as Dr. Chapman.
+Teresa Harnish, a vivacious, happily married woman, recognizes her interviewer as Dr. Chapman.
 She records everything to play back for her husband.
-Listening, she suddenly thinks they may be abnormal—abnormally boring.
-Her pursuit of brawny, young football player Ed Kraski (Ty Hardin) ends in farce.
+Listening, she suddenly thinks they may be abnormal – abnormally boring.
+Her pursuit of brawny, young football player Ed Kraski ends in farce.
 When he finally understands what she wants, he grabs her eagerly, and her fantasy dissolves in his clumsy, bone-crushing embrace.
 “You can't toss me around like a football,” she declares and runs for home.